QualiTorque/torque-validate-blueprints/README.md

 # colony-validate-bp-action

-Enable validation in your Colony Blueprints Repo.
+Validate that blueprints and their dependencies are always valid in your repository.
 You can choose to validate all blueprints in your current repository or provide a list of files for validation.

 # Usage